7JesseT/JESSE/README.md

 1. Connect MetaMask (or Base Wallet via WalletConnect).
 2. Ensure wallet is on Base Sepolia (RPC provided in `.env.local`).
+3. Select a recipient from the dropdown (Env Club, AI Club, or Dev Club).
-3. Use presets (0.5, 1, 2) or enter a custom amount.
+4. Choose currency (ETH or USDC) and use presets (0.5, 1, 2) or enter a custom amount.
-4. Send tip.
-After success, click the Basescan link to view the tx.
+5. Send tip.
+After success, copy the transaction hash and click the Basescan link to view the tx.
+6. Verify totals update in real-time for the selected recipient.
-5. Visit `/shipments` to see stored transactions (saved to `localStorage`).
+7. Visit `/shipments` to see all transactions with recipient names and totals.

-What I shipped: After tip, capture tx hash, copy it, and paste in the tracker.
+What I shipped: After tip, capture tx hash, copy it, and verify it appears in the success panel and totals display.

 ### Health Check
 - Endpoint: `/health` returns `OK`.
 - Script: `pnpm run health:curl` prints the curl command; then run it while dev server is running.

 ### 30s voiceover script
-“This is Base Daily.
-Connect your wallet, pick ETH or USDC, tap a preset like one ETH or enter your own amount, and send a tip on Base Sepolia.
+"This is Base Daily.
+Connect your wallet, select a recipient from the dropdown, pick ETH or USDC, tap a preset like one ETH or enter your own amount, and send a tip on Base Sepolia.
 After it confirms, copy the transaction hash or jump straight to Basescan.
-Your last shipments show below, and you can see the full list at slash shipments.
-Clone the repo, set `.env.local`, and run `pnpm dev` to try it.”
+View live totals by recipient and see your transaction history.
+Clone the repo, set `.env.local`, and run `pnpm dev` to try it."

 ### 60s voiceover script
-“Welcome to Base Daily, a minimal Next.js starter for shipping onchain interactions fast.
-It’s wired up with Wagmi, Viem, and OnchainKit.
-The Tip Jar now supports ETH and USDC on Base Sepolia.
-Choose a currency, tap a preset—0.5, 1, or 2—or type a custom amount.
+"Welcome to Base Daily, a minimal Next.js starter for shipping onchain interactions fast.
+It's wired up with Wagmi, Viem, and OnchainKit.
+The Tip Jar now supports ETH and USDC on Base Sepolia with recipient selection.
+Choose from Env Club, AI Club, or Dev Club, pick a currency, tap a preset—0.5, 1, or 2—or type a custom amount.
 ETH uses a native transfer; USDC calls ERC‑20 transfer with 6‑decimals.
 After success, we show the transaction hash with a copy button and a Basescan link.
-Every shipment is saved to localStorage and listed on the shipments page, so you can track what you shipped.
-Setup is simple: set the RPC URL, tip recipient, and optional USDC address in `.env.local`, then `pnpm dev`.
-There’s also a `/health` endpoint for sanity checks.
-Fork it, deploy to Vercel, and start shipping.”
+Every tip is tracked by recipient with live totals and transaction history.
+Setup is simple: set the RPC URL, recipient addresses in config, and optional USDC address in `.env.local`, then `pnpm dev`.
+There's also a `/health` endpoint for sanity checks.
+Fork it, deploy to Vercel, and start shipping."

-### Deploy (Vercel)
-Configure `NEXT_PUBLIC_USDC_ADDRESS` in the project settings if you want USDC tips enabled.

-## License
-MIT

-# Base Daily

-A Next.js 14 application for daily onchain interactions on Base Sepolia, built with OnchainKit, wagmi, and TailwindCSS.

-## Features

-- **Connect Wallet**: Seamless wallet connection using OnchainKit
-- **Tip Jar**: Send ETH tips to creators on Base Sepolia
-- **Mint Attendance**: Mint ERC-1155 attendance NFTs
-- **Paywall**: Access premium content after payment

-## Getting Started

-### Prerequisites

-- Node.js 18+ and pnpm
-- A wallet with Base Sepolia ETH for testing

-### Installation

-1. Clone the repository:
-\`\`\`bash
-git clone <your-repo-url>
-cd base-daily
-\`\`\`

-2. Install dependencies:
-\`\`\`bash
-pnpm install
-\`\`\`

-3. Copy environment variables:
-\`\`\`bash
-cp .env.example .env.local
-\`\`\`

-4. Update `.env.local` with your configuration:
-   - `NEXT_PUBLIC_ONCHAINKIT_API_KEY`: Get from Coinbase Developer Platform
-   - Contract addresses for your deployed contracts
-   - Adjust tip address and paywall price as needed

-5. Run the development server:
-\`\`\`bash
-pnpm dev
-\`\`\`

-Open [http://localhost:3000](http://localhost:3000) to see the application.

-## Deployment

-### Deploy to Vercel

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
-4. Deploy

-Or use the Vercel CLI:
-\`\`\`bash
-npx vercel
-\`\`\`

-## Project Structure

-- `/app` - Next.js 14 app router pages
-- `/components` - React components
-- `/lib` - Utility functions and configurations
-- `/public` - Static assets and metadata
-- `/api` - API routes for minting and payments

-## Technologies

-- Next.js 14 (App Router)
-- TypeScript
-- OnchainKit
-- wagmi/viem
-- TailwindCSS
-- Base Sepolia testnet

 ## License
 MIT